PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_transcription.md

 The genetic code, which dictates the conversion of RNA codons into amino acids.
 {: style="font-size: medium;"}

 DNA can be thought of as a blueprint for storing information that flows from DNA to RNA to protein.
-This flow of information is called the **Central Dogma of Molecular Biology** (see figure below).
+This flow of information is called the **central dogma of molecular biology** (see figure below).

 ![image-center](../assets/images/Central_Dogma_of_Molecular_Biochemistry_with_Enzymes.jpg){: .align-center}
-The Central Dogma of molecular biology states that molecular information flows from DNA in the nucleus, into the RNA that is transcribed from DNA, and then into proteins that are translated from RNA.
+The central dogma of molecular biology states that molecular information flows from DNA in the nucleus, into the RNA that is transcribed from DNA, and then into proteins that are translated from RNA.
 {: style="font-size: medium;"}

 <!--